Out-of-Network Liability and Balance Billing

 To begin the process for a formulary coverage review, ask your prescriber to submit an electronic prior authorization (ePA) request to Express Scripts.
 Alternatively, you, your designee or your doctor can call Express Scripts at 1-800-417-1764.
 Your doctor will receive a form to fill out and return via fax.
 Within 72 hours of receiving the request and information sufficient to complete the review, we will notify you of our determination of whether coverage is approved.
 An expedited review is available for exigent circumstances, meaning you have a condition that may seriously jeopardize your life, health or ability to regain maximum function, or are undergoing a current course of treatment using a non-formulary medication.
 We will respond to expedited reviews within 24 hours of receiving the request and information sufficient to complete the review.

 - If an exception is granted, the non-formulary drug and its refills will be covered for the duration of the prescription or, for an exigent circumstance, for the duration of the exigency.
 In addition, your out-of-pocket costs for that drug will accumulate toward your in-network maximum out-of-pocket amount.

-- If denied and your drug will not be covered by your plan, you will be told in writing of your external review rights as part of our initial decision.
+- If your request is denied, your drug will not be covered by your plan, and you will be told in writing of your external review rights as part of our initial decision.
 You may request an external review by an independent review organization (IRO) within 180 days from your receipt of the notice of Final Adverse Benefit Determination.
 All requests must be in writing, including electronically, except for expedited external reviews, which can be made orally.
 IROs will complete standard reviews within 30 days of receiving the request and information sufficient to complete the review, and expedited reviews within 72 hours of receiving the request and information sufficient to complete the review.
 An expedited review can be requested if your treating provider believes the Adverse Benefit Determination involves a medical condition that could seriously jeopardize your life or health or your ability to regain maximum function if treatment is delayed.
 You will be told in writing of the IRO’s decision.